Catoni-style confidence sequences for heavy-tailed mean estimation: Introduction

 The random intervals\footnote{We use ``confidence interval" to also refer to confidence sets, allowing $\CI_t$ sometimes to be the finite union of intervals.} $\{ \CI_t \}$ that satisfy the property above are called a $(1-\alpha)$-\emph{confidence sequence} (CS).
 The definition of CS \eqref{eqn:cs} and the property of stopped coverage \eqref{eqn:stopped-coverage} are actually equivalent, due to \citet[Lemma 3]{howard2021time}.

-It is known that CSs do not suffer from the perils of applying CIs in sequential settings (e.g. continuous monitoring or peeking at CIs as they arrive).
-For example, \citet[Figure 1(b)]{howard2021time} shows in a similar context that the cumulative type-I error grows without bound if a traditional confidence interval is continuously monitored, but a confidence sequence has the same error bounded at $\alpha$; also see \cite{johari2017peeking} for a similar phenomenon stated in terms of p-values.
+It is known that CSs do not suffer from the perils of applying CIs in sequential settings (e.g.\ continuous monitoring or peeking at CIs as they arrive).
+For example, \citet[Figure 1(b)]{howard2021time} shows in a similar context that the cumulative type-I error grows without bound if a traditional confidence interval is continuously monitored, but a confidence sequence has the same error bounded at $\alpha$; also see \citet{johari2017peeking} for a similar phenomenon stated in terms of p-values.

-Prior studies on constructing confidence sequences for mean $\mu$ hinge on certain stringent assumptions on $P$. \citet{darling1967confidence} considers exclusively the case where $P$ is a normal distribution. \citet{jennison1989interim} makes the same parametric assumption.
-In a more recent paper \citet{johari2015always} that defines ``always-valid p-values'', $P$ is a distribution belonging to a fixed exponential family.
-Recently, \citet{howard2020time,howard2021time} performed a systematic study of nonparametric confidence sequences, whose assumptions on $P$ ranged among subGaussian, sub-Bernoulli, sub-gamma, sub-Poisson, and sub-exponential, which in most cases considered involve a bounded moment generating function, and in particular, that all moments exist.
-Finally, a recent paper by \cite{waudby2020estimating} considers bounded $P$, which of course implies all moments exist.
+Prior studies on constructing confidence sequences for mean $\mu$ hinge on certain stringent assumptions on $P$. \citet{darling1967confidence} considered exclusively the case where $P$ was a normal distribution. \citet{jennison1989interim} made the same parametric assumption.
+Later authors including \cite{lai1976confidence,csenki1979note}, and recently \citet{johari2015always} (who notably defined ``always-valid p-values'') allowed $P$ to be a distribution belonging to a fixed exponential family.
+More recently, \citet{howard2020time,howard2021time} performed a systematic study of nonparametric confidence sequences, whose assumptions on $P$ ranged among subGaussian, sub-Bernoulli, sub-gamma, sub-Poisson, and sub-exponential, which in most cases considered involve a bounded moment generating function, and in particular, that all moments exist.
+The latest advance in CSs was the paper by \citet{waudby2020estimating} that studied the case of bounded $P$ largely because of its ``betting" set-up, which of course implies all moments exist.
+Finally, the prior result closest to our setting is a recent study on heavy-tailed bandits by \citet[Proposition 5]{agrawal2021regret}, whose implicit CS is based on empirical likelihood techniques, but it demands a nontrivial and costly optimization computation and its code is currently not publicly available.

-In this paper, we remove all the parametric and tail lightness assumptions of the existing literature mentioned above, and make instead only one simple assumption (\cref{ass:var}): the variance of the distribution exists and is upper bounded by a constant $\sigma^2$ known \emph{a priori},
+In this paper, we remove all the parametric and tail lightness assumptions of the existing literature mentioned above, and make instead only one simple assumption (\cref{ass:var} in \cref{sec:setup}): the variance of the distribution exists and is upper bounded by a constant $\sigma^2$ known \emph{a priori},